lucendio/lecture-devops-infos/glossary.md

 __idempotent__: repeated execution or application results in the same state.
 Typically, referred to in the context of
     *Configuration Management*

-__workload__: any kind of program, non-native of it surrounding context, but executed within it; referred to, e.g, the
+__workload__: any kind of program that requires computation, terminating or non-termination, non-native to its
-    context of *Kubernetes*
+     surrounding context, but executed within it; referred to, e.g, in the context of *Kubernetes*

 [__automation__](https://en.wikipedia.org/wiki/Automation): reduce human effort/interaction/involvement in a rather
     complex procedure to an absolute minimum.
 Such procedure can be triggered in various ways, e.g. certain change in